eagle-io/docs/source/topics/device_configuration/ott_netdl/index.rst

     .. image:: ott_netdl_device_5.jpg

+6. Tick all the channels you would like to transmit to eagle.io (or select the *All channels* option) and save the configuration to the data logger.

 .. note::
     Use the :ref:`Events <view-events>` view with the detail level set to *Debug* for reviewing communication history and diagnosing configuration issues.